How to Make Homemade Salad Dressing – 9 Easy Recipes!

 What do you store homemade salad dressing in?

-The dressings store so well in wide-mouth half-pint mason jars.
+The dressings store well in wide-mouth half-pint mason jars.
 These lids are also really nice to have on hand!
-Each recipes only makes about a cup which is great if you ask me.
+Each recipe only makes about a cup, which is great if you ask me.

 Prep: 10 minutes